Prashant-treat/Blogy/README.md

-Here is a **professional, clean, industry-style README.md** you can use for your repository.
-You can **copy–paste this directly** into `README.md` in your project.

----

 # Blogy

 **Blogy** is a modern frontend blogging application designed with scalability, clarity, and maintainability in mind.
 The project focuses on providing a clean user interface and a structured codebase suitable for building and extending a blogging platform.